jwei98/ai-sat-question-generator/README.md

 ### Evaluate Authenticity

-Test how well generated questions match real SAT question style by comparing them to actual SAT questions.
+Test how well generated questions match real SAT question style by comparing them to actual SAT questions by leveraging a discriminator model.

 **Note:** This command requires a dataset of real SAT questions.
 You can either use the pre-extracted questions in `data/real_questions.json` or extract your own using the `extract` command below.